kyuhyong/move_diff_ros/README.md

 # move_omorobot

-move_r1mini is very simple position controller for R1mini mobile platform.
+move_r1mini is very simple position controller for OMOROBOT's mobile robot platform.

 This node will do followings
 - Open a service to receive a service call to "/set_goal"